-When it comes to sales, too many companies are acting like it's the 20th century and behaving like it's the 19th century.
+When it comes to sales, too many companies are acting like it's the 20th century, while behaving like it's the 19th century.
 They forget that the Internet is now a fundamental part of the modern economy.
 They forget that their competition is likely employing sites like Google, Bing, YouTube, and Yahoo to take their business to the next level.

 "My CEO just doesn't get it," one potential client confided in us.
-"He thinks you need a huge sales team to make sales and that there is no connection between Google and getting clients and customers.”
+"He thinks you need a huge sales team to find customers and that there’s no connection between Google and landing clients."

-There are a lot of companies who don’t believe that “Google is for them.”
-The vast majority are dead wrong.
+There are a lot of companies who say, "Google isn’t for us."
+The vast majority of these businesses are dead wrong.
 Convincing the decision makers in these organizations isn't always easy, but it is definitely worth the effort.

-For other agencies who find themselves in the same position, remind these prospective clients that many people running businesses in the 1990s didn't believe that it was worth it to have a website.
+For other agencies who find themselves in the same position, remind these prospective clients that many people running businesses in the 1990s didn't believe that it was "worth it" to have a website.
 As the past few decades have shown us, those businesses ended up learning a painful lesson.

-Better yet, the people who come to us via Google and other search engines are people we know are looking for the services we provide.
-This may sound obvious, but when people are looking for a website design company simply type website design company into their favorite search engine.
+In other words, people who come to us via Google and other search engines are people who we know are already interested.
+When people are looking for a website design company they simply type "website design company" into their favorite search engine.

 What do they find when they do that search?
 THIS

 How many salespeople would it take to drive that kind of interest to our company?
-More than you could imagine.
-Our top level placement in search not only brings us traffic and leads, it also pre-approves us as a company that understands the importance, and potential, of online marketing.
+Our top-level placement in search not only brings us qualified traffic and leads, it also initializes us as a company that understands the importance, and potential, of online marketing.

 Before the advent of the Internet, the selling process was heavily labor intensive.
 Your sales team would: